GB Handyman Logo

 Tucked away on the eastern shores of Lake Victoria, Rusinga Island is a quiet paradise of fishing villages, rolling hills, and tranquil waters.
 Famous for its prehistoric fossil sites and vibrant Luo culture, the island offers a unique blend of heritage and relaxation.

-Why Visit: Perfect for travelers seeking authentic cultural experiences in Kenya away from tourist crowds.
+Why Visit: Perfect for travelers seeking authentic cultural experiences away from tourist crowds.

 🏜️ 2.
 Chalbi Desert – Kenya’s Northern Wonder